Adapters for the messy data

 Compute helpers are still exported from @withqwerty/campos-react

-model contracts are still being battle-tested.
+and model contracts are still being battle-tested.

 Static export is a deliberate two-step surface: build an

-ExportFrameSpec in React, then render it to SVG or PNG in
+ExportFrameSpec in React, then render it to SVG or PNG in Node with

-Node with @withqwerty/campos-static.
+@withqwerty/campos-static.

-default npm tag.
+the default npm tag.